JamesHBickerton/DevNotes/Notes/html.md

 <'link href="styles.css" rel="stylesheet"/> - is a good way to let the html know that this is a stylesheet - this is put in the head of the HTML.

+<strong>line-height property</strong> - 1.5 would mean that the line height is 1.5 x the font-size.
+By default it is 1.0.

+The normal font-size is 16px.